 Speed Up Your Windows 8 PC or Laptop

-Edited by Jacob, Doug Collins, Dougie, Eng and 1 other
+Edited by Jacob, Doug Collins, Dougie, Eng

 Whether you want to speed up your Windows 8 laptop or PC for Internet surfing, gaming, or are worried about boot speeds, this article is for you.
 Working with a slow Windows 8 system can be very frustrating.
 Fixing the problems that slow it down can be even more frustrating, not to mention confusing and difficult to figure out.
 This is because there are number of causes for slowdowns, including junk files, full browser caches and histories, full or fragmented hard drives, viruses, or Windows registry errors and a host of similar issues.
 In this article we look at the most common reasons your Windows 8 computer might be running slow, and we give you the best and fastest instructions on how to speed up your computer.

 Read on to learn what you can do to fix your speed problems, and get your computer running like new again: